Tools and Strategies

 • Generalizations about all people in an identity group.

-We urge school districts to prevent all lessons on Israel, Judaism, Jewish people, or the Holocaust from containing negative bias that amplifies antisemitism or delegitimizes or demonizes the State of Israel.
+We urge school districts to ensure that all lessons on Israel, Judaism, Jewish people and the Holocaust do not contain negative bias that amplifies antisemitism or delegitimizes or demonizes the State of Israel.

-5. Speak out and take action when antisemitism takes place.
+5. Speak out and take other corrective actions when antisemitism creates a hostile environment for Jewish students.

-Schools must issue clear and unwavering statements condemning antisemitism in the wake of antisemitic incidents, and treat antisemitism with the same seriousness as other forms of hate.
-When a school district experiences an antisemitic incident, one of the most important steps that district and school leadership can take is to call it out swiftly, clearly and directly.
-And when Jewish students are subjected to a hostile environment based on harassment, discrimination, or exclusion, school district leadership should be prepared to make clear that such actions will be investigated and addressed.
-Antisemitic behavior, regardless of the source and regardless of whether or not it constitutes protected speech, causes real harm – not simply hurt feelings – to both the targeted student(s) and the community as a whole.
+Schools must issue clear statements condemning antisemitism when antisemitic incidents occur and treat antisemitism with the same seriousness as other forms of hate and discrimination.
+When a school district experiences an antisemitic incident, one of the most important steps that district and school leadership can take is to call it out publicly in a swift, clear and direct manner.
+And when Jewish students are subjected to discrimination, exclusion, or harassment that creates a hostile environment, school district leadership should be prepared to make clear that such actions will be investigated and appropriately addressed.
+Antisemitic behavior regardless of the source causes real harm – not simply hurt feelings – to both the targeted student(s) and the community as a whole, which must be addressed.

-It is important to remember that in many cases, schools will need to also take action to remedy the hostile environment in the wake of an incident.
-In addition to speaking out, remedial steps could include:
+It is important to remember that even when an antisemitic incident involves protected speech, schools need to take corrective action to remedy a hostile environment that is created by the speech.
+In addition to condemning antisemitism, remedial steps could include:

-• Offering counseling to the offending students regarding the harmful effect of their conduct.
+• Offering counseling to the offending students regarding the harmful effects of their conduct.

 • Hosting a school assembly to discuss antisemitism and its harmful impact.